FMTools/FeatureIDE-wiki/Tutorial-Start.md

 # Getting started with FeatureIDE

 This tutorial will help you to build your first FeatureIDE project.
 After you have finished this tutorial, you will have a simple *Hello World* software product line.
-If you have problemes at a certain step, you can get the final result using <code>File-> New-> Example</code> in Eclipse's main menu.
+If you have problems at a certain step, you can get the final result using <code>File-> New-> Example</code> in Eclipse's main menu.
 The first step for your product line is domain engineering.
 Here you think about what features to provide for your product.

 ## Introduction